Gonadotropin release inhibitor

+A gonadotropin release inhibitor is a substance that reduces the secretion of gonadotropins by the anterior pituitary gland.
+In particular, this means that it reduces the amount of luteinizing hormone (LH) and/or follicle stimulating hormone (FSH) released.

-The hormone of gonadotropins secreted by the anterior hypophyse gland effects on the gonads and play a crucial role in the process of gonadal development and function in vertebrates.
-In birds and mammals, luteinizinghormone (LH) regulates sex steroid production as well as ovulation, whereas follicle stimulating hormone (FSH) promotes spermatogenesis and ovarian follicle maturation.
-Since the isolation of gonadotropin-releasing hormone (GnRH), a hypothalamic decapeptide, from mammalian brain in the early 1970s, several other GnRHs have been identified in the brains of other vertebrates.
-Based on extensive studies in vertebrates, it was generally believed that GnRH is the only hypothalamic regulator of the release of pituitary gonadotropins.
-Some neurochemicals and peripheral hormones [e.g.gamma-aminobutyric acid (GABA), opiates, gonadal sex steroids, inhibin] can modulate gonadotropin release, but GnRH was considered to have no hypothalamic antagonist.
+Gonadotropins are hormones that signal to the gonads and play a crucial role in the process of gonadal development and function in vertebrates.
+In birds and mammals, luteinizing hormone (LH) regulates sex steroid production as well as ovulation, whereas follicle stimulating hormone (FSH) promotes spermatogenesis and ovarian follicle maturation.
+Their release is primarily induced by gonadotropin-releasing hormone (GnRH) (a hypothalamic decapeptide isolated from the mammalian brain in the early 1970s), however several other GnRHs have also been identified in the brains of other vertebrates.
+Some neurochemicals and peripheral hormones (e.g.gamma-aminobutyric acid (GABA), opiates, gonadal sex steroids, inhibin) can modulate gonadotropin release, but a more specific hypothalamic inhibitory hormone was only identified more recently.
+In birds, a peptide Gonadotropin-inhibitory hormone was found to suppress gonadotropin release, and later homologous neuropeptides were discovered in mammals, coded by the gene NPVF.